Relintai/pandemonium_engine_docs/usage/math/random_number_generation.md

 Global scope versus RandomNumberGenerator class
 -----------------------------------------------

-Godot exposes two ways to generate random numbers: via *global scope* methods or using the `RandomNumberGenerator` class.
+Pandemonium exposes two ways to generate random numbers: via *global scope* methods or using the `RandomNumberGenerator` class.

 Global scope methods are easier to set up, but they don't offer as much control.